-All nominees for directors were elected and the appointment of auditors was ratified.
+All nominees for directors were elected; the appointment of auditors was ratified; and the Rolling Stock Option plan was ratified.
 The voting on each matter is set forth below:

-a) Elected to set the number of directors at 4.
+a) Elected to set the number of directors at 4 4.

-For Against Abstain Not Voted 49,156,967 100,248 - -
+For Against Abstain Not Voted

+43,011,933 8,470 - 8,286,842

-- b) Elected the following persons to serve as directors until the next annual meeting or until their successors are duly qualified:
+b) Elected the following persons to serve as directors until the next annual meeting or until their successors are duly qualified:

 - T. M. Williams

 - J. M. Williams

 - F. Curtis (Non Executive Director)

 - W. Moore (Non Executive Director)